Coresets remembered and items forgotten: submodular maximization with deletions: Problem definition

 \section{Problem definition}

-In this section we define the concept of \emph{robust coreset} we consider in this paper.
-Before formally defining this concept and the problem we study, we briefly review the definitions of submodularity and a \nm-matroid.
+In this section we define the concept of \emph{robust coreset} that we consider in this paper.
+Before discussing the concept of coreset and formally define the problem we study, we briefly review the definitions of submodularity, \nm-matroid, and \nm-system.